zzzprojects/learn-orm/tutorials/ssis/variables.md

  - Updating properties of package elements at run time.
 For example, you can dynamically set the number of concurrent executables that a Foreach Loop container allows.
  - Including an in-memory lookup table.
 For example, a package can run an Execute SQL task that loads a variable with data values.
  - Loading variables with data values and then using them to specify a search condition in a WHERE clause.
-For example, the script in a Script task can update the value of a variable that is used by a Transact-SQL statement in an Execute SQL task.
+For example, the script in a Script task can update the value of a variable used by a Transact-SQL statement in an Execute SQL task.
  - Loading a variable with an integer and then using the value to control looping within a package control flow.
 For example, you can use a variable in the evaluation expression of a For Loop container to control iteration.
  - Populating parameter values for Transact-SQL statements at run time.
 For example, a package can run an Execute SQL Task and then use variables to dynamically set the parameters in a Transact-SQL statement.
  - Building expressions that include variable values.
 For example, the Derived Column transformation can populate a column with the result obtained by multiplying a variable value by a column value.